-We are currently accepting applications for one fellowship position for the 2021-2022 academic year.
-The deadline for all applications is October 1, 2020.
-Applications will be accepted on a rolling basis.
+We are currently accepting applications for one fellowship position for the 2024-2025 academic year.
+Applications remain open and will be accepted on a rolling basis.

 Applicants must be graduates of an ACGME-accredited emergency medicine residency program and be board-certified or board-eligible through the American Board of Emergency Medicine prior to the beginning of the fellowship.

-To apply, please submit the following materials to the fellowship director, Charles Lei, MD:
+To apply, please submit the following materials to the fellowship director, Jeff Heimiller, MD: